The gluteus medius are two muscles that form your outer hips. They create stability in the hips and contribute to healthy functioning of the back.

 These are poses where the medius can be accidentally underutilized.
 These shapes often get executed for years without appropriate enlisting of the medius.
 In the worst cases, the practitioner will suffer quietly with pain.
 Luckily, pain with this root cause is preventable and curable.

-I’d venture to say that the vast majority of yoga practitioners are prone to misusing or underusing the glute medius in this pose — especially when you get any deeper / lower than this variation.
+I’d venture to say that the vast majority of yoga practitioners are prone to misusing or underusing the glute medius in open-hip lunges like side angle (above) — especially when executed with hip sinking lower than the knee on the front leg.

 How do I know I’m using the glute medius “right”?